SATB2 Associated Syndrome

 - Pathology Tests Explained: Whole Genome or Whole Exome Testing for Childhood Syndromes

-Differential diagnosis (to rule out other condition) includes KBG syndrome and Angelman syndrome.1
+A differential diagnosis can rule out other condition that have similar symptoms, such as KBG syndrome and Angelman syndrome.1

 Please speak to your medical team to learn more about the available diagnostic pathways for SATB2 Associated Syndrome.